maremun/TimeFlies/README.md

     pip install -i TimeFlies
 ```

-Web service that uses wtb hook to handle updates could be run with
+Run a web service that uses webhook to handle updates by executing:

 ```bash
     ./run.py
 ```

 from root directory of repository.

-In order to fetch update in long polling manner start
+Getting updates by long polling:

 ```bash
     timeflies loop